CloudElementsOpenLabs/vdrs/picklist/README.md

 5. The custom javascript transformation needs to handle data flowing in both directions (`GET`/`POST`).
 6. The direction of dataflow is determined by the `isVendor` object.

-## Importing the VDR and transformation:
+## Importing the VDR and transformation
-There are two ways to import the VDR and subsequent transformation.
+There are two ways to import the VDR and transformation.
 You can use the UI (API docs) or Cloud Element's cli tool, the doctor.

-### Import in the UI:
+### Import in the UI
 1. Create the VDR:
     * Create the VDR by calling POST `/organizations/objects/myContacts/definitions` with this payload: [ObjectDefinition.json](myContacts/definition/ObjectDefinition.json), where the objectName is myContacts.
 You can find this API [here](https://my-staging.cloudelements.io/api-docs/platform/organizations).
 2. Create the transformation for Salesforce:
     * Create the transformation for Salesforce by calling POST `/organizations/elements/sfdc/transformations/myContacts` with this payload: [transformation.json](myContacts/transformation/sfdc/transformation.json) (same page as above), where the keyOrId is `sfdc` and the objectName is `myContacts`.
 3. You can now move on to the section below, [Code Explanation](code-explanation).

-### Import Using the doctor:
+### Import Using the doctor
 1. Ensure you have the correct version of the doctor installed locally.
 Run the command:
     ```
     npm i -g ce-util